nasa/cumulus-orca/tasks/request_files/README.md

         for {exp_days} days before they expire.
 A restore request will be tried up to {retries} times if it fails, waiting {retry_sleep_secs} between each attempt.
             Args:
-                event: Passed through from the handler via run_cumulus_task.
+                Note that because we are using CumulusMessageAdapter, this does not directly correspond to Lambda input.
+                event: A dict with the following keys:
+                    'config' (dict): A dict with the following keys:
+                        'glacier-bucket' (str): The name of the glacier bucket from which the files will be restored.
+                    'input' (dict): A dict with the following keys:
+                        'granules' (list(dict)): A list of dicts with the following keys:
+                            'granuleId' (str): The id of the granule being restored.
+                            'keys' (list(dict)): A list of dicts with the following keys:
+                                'key' (str): Name of the file within the granule.  # TODO: This or example lies.
+                                'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
+                        'job_id' (str): The unique identifier used for tracking requests.
+If not present, will be generated.
                 context: Passed through from the handler.
-Unused, but required by framework.
+Unused, but required by CMA.
             Environment Vars:
                 RESTORE_EXPIRE_DAYS (int, optional, default = 5): The number of days the restored file will be accessible in the S3 bucket before it expires.